NecipAkgz/fhevm-example-factory/OVERVIEW.md

 ```
 1. Copy fhevm-hardhat-template → output directory
 2. Remove template-specific files (FHECounter.sol, old tests)
-3. Download the selected contract from GitHub
+3. Copy the selected contract from package
-4. Download the test file from GitHub
+4. Copy the test file from package
-5. Download any dependencies (other .sol files)
+5. Copy any dependencies (other .sol files)
 6. Generate a deploy script for the contract
 7. Update package.json with project name & npm deps
 8. Run 'git init' in the new project